A Canadian non-government organization (NGO) Providing surgical care and training that empowers local providers to serve their own communities.

 — Winston Churchill

-How we function
+How we Work

 There are no employees at Laurel Surgical Foundation, nor are the Mongolian Mission Team Members paid.
 All participants volunteer their time freely with no expectation of compensation.

-Self-funded team members and support of the Canadian Medical resources enable us to maintain the flexibility to best meet the needs of the Mongolian healthcare community.
+Self-funded team members and support of Canadian Medical resources enable us to maintain the flexibility to best meet the needs of the Mongolian healthcare community.